 What could gun legislation look like if a Democrat wins the presidency?

-So far, Sen. Cory Booker, of New Jersey, has carved out one of the most ambitious lanes in the gun policy debate ahead of 2020 -- a plan he calls "the most comprehensive gun violence prevention plan of any candidate for president in decades."
+So far, Sen. Cory Booker, D-N.J., has carved out one of the most ambitious paths in the gun policy debate ahead of 2020 -- a plan he calls "the most comprehensive gun violence prevention plan of any candidate for president in decades."

-Booker's policy, which he announced in May, would require all gun owners to acquire a license through the federal government.
+Booker's policy, announced in May, would require all gun owners to acquire a license through the federal government.
 Currently, 16 states have similar laws to varying degrees.

-His plan ultimately pushed federal licensing into the conversation for Democrats, paving the way for Sen. Elizabeth Warren, of Massachusetts, former Obama administration Housing and Urban Development Secretary Julian Castro, South Bend, Indiana, Mayor Pete Buttigieg, and former Texas Rep. Beto O'Rourke, who is from El Paso, to all echo their support for a national gun licensing program or include it in their own policy announcements.
+His plan ultimately pushed federal licensing into the conversation for Democrats, prompting Sen. Elizabeth Warren, D-Mass., former Obama administration Housing and Urban Development Secretary Julian Castro, South Bend, Indiana, Mayor Pete Buttigieg, and former Texas Rep. Beto O'Rourke to echo their support for a national gun licensing program or include it in their own policy announcements.

 Castro, who unveiled a gun policy after the El Paso shooting, also came out in support of buybacks.
 In the past, Castro has described buybacks as having "had mixed success," but as being "good policy" in some circumstances.

 Warren, who did not include support for buybacks in her gun policy announced in the wake of the El Paso and Dayton shootings, described her focus on reducing the power of the NRA, putting $100 million annually toward gun safety research and reducing gun deaths in the country by 80%.